borisgusev/croppy/README.md

-A couple of functions I personally used when working with numpy arrays, particularly for images
+A couple of functions I personally used when working with numpy arrays, particularly when working with images

 I used this small package to test uploading a project to the test-pypi: https://test.pypi.org/project/croppy/